SAP-samples/cloud-btp-cli-api-codejam/exercises/08-guids-and-resource-creation/README.md

 ├─ 8fe7efd4trial (fdce9323-d6e6-42e6-8df0-5e501c90a2be - global account)
 │  ├─ trial (f78e0bdb-c97c-4cbc-bb06-526695f44551 - subaccount)
-│  ├─ codejam-directory (205508c6-08fc-48ed-b531-20712260d5af - directory)
+│  ├─ i8day-directory (205508c6-08fc-48ed-b531-20712260d5af - directory)

-type:            id:                                    display name:     parent id: global account   fdce9323-d6e6-42e6-8df0-5e501c90a2be   8fe7efd4trial subaccount       f78e0bdb-c97c-4cbc-bb06-526695f44551   trial             fdce9323-d6e6-42e directory        205508c6-08fc-48ed-b531-20712260d5af   codejam-directory fdce9323-d6e6-42e
+type:            id:                                    display name:     parent id: global account   fdce9323-d6e6-42e6-8df0-5e501c90a2be   8fe7efd4trial subaccount       f78e0bdb-c97c-4cbc-bb06-526695f44551   trial             fdce9323-d6e6-42e directory        205508c6-08fc-48ed-b531-20712260d5af   i8day-directory fdce9323-d6e6-42e
 ```

 ### Examine the directory via the GUID

 Recall the other command that was suggested: `btp get accounts/directory`.
 Looking at the help for this command (with `btp get accounts/directory --help`) tells us that there's a main parameter `ID` that's required.

-In other words, if you try `btp get accounts/directory codejam-directory` you will be somewhat underwhelmed.
-The string "codejam-directory" is the display name.
+In other words, if you try `btp get accounts/directory i8day-directory` you will be somewhat underwhelmed.
+The string "i8day-directory" is the display name.
 You have to use the GUID.

 You could search for the GUID and copy-paste it, but this isn't ideal and doesn't lend itself at all to automation.